 After a big sell-off in May, (-4.01%) the S&P/ASX200 Accumulation index managed a small gain of 0.17% for the month of June.

 That was better though than Global markets, where the MSCI World index (in Aust Dollars) lost 2.54% for the month.

-Bond markets sold off during June as interest rates rose, and the A-REIT sector (real-estate trusts) also had a fall, losing 4.51% over the month.
+Bond markets sold off during June as interest rates rose,

 Whether it’s for diversifying the investment pool or even for the trustees fearing the next financial ‘doomsday’ event, a common question we get asked at Superfund Partners is “can an SMSF buy gold?
 And are there any rules we need to be aware of?”.